andrei021/100-days-of-code/r1-log.md

 ### Day 76
 • 2 challenges completed :white_check_mark:

+• Leveled up on CodeWars.

 ### Day 77
 • Tried to find a solution to a challenge, I think I'm gonna solve it tomorrow.

+### Day 78
+• Solved the challenge;

+• Started learning about Map interface :map: